How to Live Frugally on One Income in 2022

 You’re in the right place!

-My husband and I had lived on one small income for so many years, and we have proven that one-income living is possible.
+My husband and I lived on one small income for so many years; we have proven that one-income living is possible.

 I only worked outside the home for a short time and later decided it would be better for me to stay home.
 I wanted to stay home and find a work-from-home job that fits my skills.

-I know that some families, most especially those who have lots of existing obligations such as debts, find it impossible to live on these numbers.
-But I also know that some families can even live on less.
+I know that some families, most especially those who have lots of existing financial obligations find it impossible to live on these numbers.
+But I also know that some families can live on even less.

-But, if we were not being frugal and splurged our money at restaurants and stores, this income would not be enough.
+But, if we had not been frugal and instead splurged our money at restaurants and stores, this income would not have been enough.

-We’ve used so many money-saving tips and learned the magic formula to living on as little as $1000-1500 per month.
+We’ve used so many money-saving tips and learned the magic formula to living on as little as $1000 to1500 per month.
 You can read our 50 best frugal living tips here!

 Things to Consider Before Taking the Leap